fredjoya/free-genai-bootcamp-2025/sentence-constructor/deepseek/prompt.md

 ### Vocabulary Table
 - the table should only include nouns, verbs, adverbs, adjectives
 - Do not provide particles in the vocabulary table, student needs to figure out the correct particles to use
-- The table of vocabulary should only have the following coloumns for its main table: Modern Standard Arabic and English.
+- The table of vocabulary should only have the following coloumns for its main table: Modern Standard Arabic, Transliteration, and English.
 - if there is more than one version of a word, show the most common example

 ### Sentence Structure